severalnines/docs/intro.rst

 Introduction
 ============

-This documentation covers ClusterControl version 1.4.0 which released on December 12th, 2016.
+This documentation covers ClusterControl version 1.4.1 which released on April 4th, 2017.
 This release contains key new features along with performance improvements and bug fixes.
 Release changelog is available `at Change Logs <changelog.html>`_.

 What is ClusterControl?
 -----------------------

 ClusterControl is an agentless management and automation software for database clusters.
 It helps deploy, monitor, manage and scale your database server/cluster directly from ClusterControl user interface.

-ClusterControl consists of four components:
+ClusterControl consists of 5 components:

 +----------------------------------+---------------------------+------------------------------------------------------------------------------------+
 | Component                        | Package naming            | Role                                                                               |